 - local preference,

 - drainage impacts,

 - construction costs,

 - impacts on maintenance operations,

 - roadside safety impacts,

-- sidewalks (see Section 7.3.3),
+- sidewalks (see Section 13.3),

 - control of access to abutting properties,

 - impacts on traffic operations,

 - right-of-way restrictions,

 - vehicular speeds, and

 - potential for future widening.

 Curbs used along the outside pavement edges serve a variety of functions (e.g., drainage control, delineating edges of pavement and pedestrian walkways, aesthetics, reduce right of way).
+Pedestrian accommodations are usually warranted where curb and gutter is present.
 Curbs are also used as aids in channelizing vehicle movement at intersections, controlling access points and providing lateral support of the roadway or shoulder pavement.
 The use of curbs predominates in urban areas as opposed to rural.